-A couple of months ago Microsoft published the Roslyn CTP which gives us an inside view on the Compilers view to our code.
-This also comes with project templates for creating CodeIssues and CodeActions (These are code suggestiongs/actions that are available to the coder in the IDE).
+A couple of months ago, Microsoft published the Roslyn CTP which gives us an inside view on the Compilers view to our code.
+This also comes with project templates for creating CodeIssues and CodeActions (These are code suggestions/actions that are available to the coder in the IDE).

 I just created a CodeIssue project:

-With the ExportSyntaxNodeCodeIssueProvider attribute, you can tell it to execute the code only on variable declarations :
+ExportSyntaxNodeCodeIssueProvider attribute, you can tell it to execute the code only on variable declarations:

 var variable = node as VariableDeclarationSyntax;

 var nodes = variable.ChildNodes().Where(x => x.Kind == SyntaxKind.VariableDeclarator);

 foreach (var syntaxNode in nodes)

 yield return new CodeIssue(CodeIssue.Severity.Info,

 "Possible Typo ?\nMaybe you meant : " + correctSpelling);